F.1 — Constexpr functions

 When a function call is evaluated at compile-time, the compiler will calculate the return value of the function call at compile-time, and then replace the function call with the return value.

-So in our example, the call to greater(x, y) will be replaced by the result of the function call, which is the integer value 6.
+So in our example, the call to calcCircumference(3.0) is replaced with the result of the function call, which is 18.8496.
 In other words, the compiler will compile this:

 #include <iostream>